What is LTP allergy?

 • If you have symptoms after eating plant foods, visit your GP.

-• If you are prescribed adrenaline auto-injectors, carry two with you at all times.
+• If you are prescribed adrenaline, carry two devices with you at all times.

 • Always be guided by your allergy specialist about which foods you should avoid.